tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 Nina was the newest addition to the group of kids on our show.

-Nima was infamous as the nine year old who had a rapidly climbing attack streak over the years.
+She was infamous as the nine year old who had a rapidly climbing attack streak over the years.

 Luke was terrified of her.